gruntjs-updater/grunt-magikarp/README.md

 Git option to push the tags back to the server upon versioning completion

 Requires options.gitTags **and** options.git.createTag to be set to `true`.

+##### options.git.tagFilterRegex

+Type: `String`
+Default value: `.+`

+Regular expression used to select the version data from tags stored in the git repository.
+Used to filter unwanted data on tags.

 ## Release History